eopb/read_input/README.md

 ### Change error message

-The default error message is "That value does not pass please try again".
+The default error message is "That value does not pass.
+Please try again".
 You can change the error message with `.err()`.
 For example.

 ```rust
 let input = input_new::<u32>()